Advice > Software engineering

 Google sometimes refers to this as a "Technical phone interview" but it usually takes place over Google Meet, as you'll be writing code in a Google doc.

-This is how Google says you should approach the technical screen:
+This is how you should approach the technical screen, based on the official Google SWE interview guide.

 • Be prepared to write around 20-30 lines of code in your strongest language.
 Approach all scripting as a coding exercise — this should be clean, rich, robust code.